Nilhcem/android-websocket-example/README.md

 A sample application that keeps a permanent WebSocket connection in an Android bound Service.
 When a message is received from the websocket, an event is sent using LocalBroadcastManager.
+It handles network configuration changes using a receiver to stop/start the websocket depending on the network state.

 The sheep in the current activity will start to bleat when a message is received from the websocket.